In this article

 What is the EBITDA margin?
 How to calculate it with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about it.
-Furthermore, you will have access to an excel template that lets you calculate the EBITDA margin for more than 65,000 companies with just one click.
+Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the EBITDA margin for any company.

 What is the EBITDA margin and why is it important?

 The EBITDA margin provides a clear insight into the operating profitability and cash flow of a business relative to its total revenue.
 Since the EBITDA margin expresses operating profit as a percentage, investors can use the metric to compare companies of different sizes and industries while factoring out the impact of financing and accounting decisions.

 It’s important to remember that excluding debt from a company’s earnings may not always be reflective of the company’s performance.
 This is especially true with high-debt companies since they will have a larger debt-to-equity ratio and, consequently, increased interest payments in comparison to other businesses.
 An additional drawback to using the EBITDA margin is that EBITDA is not regulated by GAAP.
 This means that companies can adjust the figure at will to reflect better financial performance than they actually have.

 To know if a company's EBITDA Margin is high, you have to compare it to the other companies in the sector.

 The easiest way to do that is to use the Finbox data explorer.
 Just follow these simple steps:

 Select the company and the metric you want to check (In this case we want to check the EBITDA Margin.)